-We share a common goal, we are accountable for our
+We share a common goal, we are accountable for our results and for the future of the company.

 We work in partnership with our customers

 We listen to our clients and stakeholders, we understand their needs and offer them the best solutions.